jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

    if it runs through if you don't create graphical output in `run()`.
 If it does, then you know that the exception must have been thrown in the block of code you just removed.
-If the program continues to abort, then reduce the number of mesh refinement cycles to find out withhin which cycle the problem happens.
+If the program continues to abort, then reduce the number of mesh refinement cycles to find out within which cycle the problem happens.
 If it happens in the very first cycle, then remove calling the linear solver.
 If the program now runs through, then the problem happened in the solver.
 If it still aborts, then it must